davybrion/companysite-dotnet/content/blog/2011-03-convention-based-localization-with-asp-net-mvc.md

-A feature of ASP.NET MVC that i really like is that when you use the LabelFor extension method in a strongly-typed view, the LabelFor implementation will try to retrieve and use metadata for the property you're creating a label for.
+A feature of ASP.NET MVC that I really like is that when you use the LabelFor extension method in a strongly-typed view, the LabelFor implementation will try to retrieve and use metadata for the property you're creating a label for.
 For instance:

 <script src="https://gist.github.com/3728692.js?file=s1.cs"></script>